Skip to content

 Python

-# importing pandas as pd import pandas as pd # dictionary of lists dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} # creating a dataframe from a dictionary df = pd.DataFrame(dict) print(df)
+import pandas as pd dict = {'name':["aparna", "pankaj", "sudhir", "Geeku"], 'degree': ["MBA", "BCA", "M.Tech", "MBA"], 'score':[90, 40, 80, 98]} df = pd.DataFrame(dict) print(df)

 Output:

-Now we iterate through columns in order to iterate through columns we first create a list of dataframe columns and then iterate through list.
+Now here we iterate through columns in order to iterate through columns we first create a list of dataframe columns and then iterate through list.

 Python

-# creating a list of dataframe columns columns = list(df) for i in columns: # printing the third element of the column print (df[i][2])
+columns = list(df) for i in columns: print (df[i][2])

 Output: